AndrewCarterUK/andrewcarteruk.github.io/_posts/2020-03-21-formula-1-pit-command-recognition.md

             self.model.compile(loss='categorical_crossentropy', optimizer=sgd)
 {% endhighlight %}

 The JSON configuration files shown below can now be used to tweak the hyperparameters of the network.
 As the [primary source paper](https://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf) describes a number of possible network configurations, this setup allows them all to be easily tested without changing the code.
-The variables `m`, `r`, `n`, `p` and `q` are defined in the [primary source paper](https://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf), and the architecture used in this project and shown in the configuration below is referred to within as `cnn-trad-fpool3`.
+The variables `m`, `r`, `n`, `p` and `q` are defined in the [primary source paper](https://www.isca-speech.org/archive/interspeech_2015/papers/i15_1478.pdf).
+The architecture used in this project is referred to within as `cnn-trad-fpool3`, and shown in the configuration below.

 {% highlight C %}
 {